Yunnan Province Rock Climbing

 |Admins:||Bob Moseley, Dan Flynn, Nate Ball|

-Climbing Areas of Yunnan: As of April 2016, Yunnan climbing is clustered in four areas of the province:
+Climbing Areas of Yunnan: Yunnan climbing is clustered in four areas of the province:

 Kunming Area – Kunming city lies at the heart of the Yunnan Plateau, where adventurous locals began exploring the surrounding hills in 1999.
 Since then numerous caves and faces have been developed west of the city in a hilly belt extending from the Western Hills (Xi Shan) escarpment along Dian Chi (Lake) in the southwest and running northwest for 30 km to Fumin Canyon.
 This is just the beginning.
 There are plenty more hidden gems waiting to be found.

-Lijiang Area – Climbing occurs in three widely dispersed valleys in Lijiang County.
+Lijiang Area – Climbing occurs in three widely dispersed valleys in Lijiang (now called Yulong) County.
 The sandstone cracks of Liming, 60 km (air distance) into the mountains northwest of Lijiang, have gotten the most international attention of any crag in Yunnan.
 Climbs there are treated in a locally produced guidebook and in the 2015 Climb China guidebook.
-Activity on the limestone above the town of Shigu started in 2014 and is continuing at a rapid clip.
+Activity on the looming limestone up valley from the town of Shigu started in 2014 and is continuing at a rapid clip.
 Shigu lies in the Jinsha River (upper Yangtze) valley, 30 km due west of Lijiang and lower in elevation.
 Guanyin Gorge is a small crag developed in the early 2000’s and lies at the mouth of a canyon between Lijiang and the airport, 13 km south of old town.

 Stone Forest (Shi Lin) – This wild karst landscape 100 km east of Kunming is mostly of historical interest.